Designing a bulk editing platform that made complex changes intuitive.

 Users could make changes to their event timeslots and ticket types, then audit those changes at any time.

-This became possible without needing to configure each value at a time, preventing errors and hour-long workflows.
+This became possible without needing to configure each value one at a time, preventing errors and hour-long workflows.

 PROBLEM

-Individual time slot editing led to errors that cost large-scale event organizers money and strained Universe’s customer support teams.
+Edits led to errors that cost large-scale event organizers money and strained Universe’s customer support teams.

-How might we design an intuitive, error‑resistant bulk‑editing feature that users trusted while meaningfully reducing time spent on timeslot and ticket updates?
+How might we design an intuitive, error‑resistant bulk‑editing feature that users trusted while reducing time spent on timeslot and ticket updates?

 Challenge